Salaam-e-Ishq: Story 2: Raju & Stephanie

-Story 2: Gia & Shiven
+Story 3: Gia & Shiven

-Gia lives with her father Col. Bakshi and is in love with Shiven.
+Gia Bakshi lives with her father Col. Bakshi and is in love with Shiven.
 Both are to get married shortly, but Shiven starts to get cold feet thanks to a few misleading words about marriage from his friend Juggy.
-He decides to disappear from her life, leaving Bakshi no alternative but to arrange Gia's marriage with Rohit Chaddha.
+He decides to disappear from her life, leaving Bakshi with no alternative but to arrange Gia's marriage with Rohit Chaddha.
 However, Shiven remains heartbroken and cannot stop thinking about Gia.
 While driving one day, he accidentally hits Tehzeeb Hussain, who is walking on the road, and helps her reunite with Ashutosh Raina.
 As he sees the pair reunite, he realizes that he cannot let Gia go.
 He rushes to her wedding with Rohit and stops the wedding, professing his love for Gia.
 Shiven and Gia get married.

-Story 3: Seema & Vinay
+Story 4: Seema, Vinay, and Anjali

 Gia's sister Seema, who lives in London, has been married to Vinay Malhotra for 15 years, and they have two children.
 Vinay sees his life as boring and dull until a woman named Anjali comes into his life.
 The two start to meet and begin an affair, but while preparing to travel to India for Gia's marriage, Seema finds out about Vinay's affair, leaving her heartbroken.
 Vinay is left to choose between Seema and Anjali.
 He chooses Seema and runs to the airport as she is leaving for India with their children.
 Vinay apologizes to Seema, and the couple reunites.

-Story 4: Ashutosh & Tehzeeb
+Story 5: Ashutosh & Tehzeeb

 Ashutosh is a Hindu but falls in love and marries Tehzeeb, who is Muslim, much to the chagrin of his father, who will not have anything to do with him.
 Tehzeeb is a TV news reporter; while travelling on an inaugural train route, the train derails.
 Tehzeeb survives but loses her memory and is unable to recall who Ashutosh is – and may end up leaving him and returning to her parents' home.
 Ashutosh takes Tehzeeb to his parents' house where they first met so that Tehzeeb can restore her memories, but he must deal with his father in order to help her.
 Tehzeeb is overwhelmed and runs away.
 She is accidentally hit by Shiven's car.
 Shiven calls Ashutosh, and they bring Tehzeeb to Shiven's house to rest.
 When Tehzeeb wakes up, she wants to leave Ashutosh and go to her family's house because she is tired of seeing him sad when she is unable to remember who he is.
 Ashutosh tells her that even if she cannot remember their past, the couple can form new memories together.
 He also tells her that without her, he has no present or future and that whatever the future brings, the couple will be able to face together.
 Tehzeeb and Ashutosh then reunite and resume their life together.
 A few years later, they are back to being the loving couple that they were before Tehzeeb's accident.